Muhammadu Buhari: Banditry in Northern Nigeria

-Since 2015, the Buhari Administration has suffered with an increased spate of banditry-related activities in Northern Nigeria.
+From 2015 onwards, the Buhari Administration suffered with an increased spate of banditry-related activities in Northern Nigeria.
 The Abuja-Kaduna highway has been termed the "highway of kidnapping", due to the rampant atrocities committed by bandits.
 In February 2020, the Northern Elders Forum, a socio-political organisation, said the administration has failed Nigerians in terms of security.

 By July 2021, about 45 people a day were kidnapped, largely by bandits for ransom.
 Other bandits focused on stealing cattle, camels, and other livestock while some groups attacked and seized control of entire villages and wider territories.
-The banditry lead to fears of collaboration between bandits and Northeastern terrorists with those fears being confirmed in August 2021 when the Nigeria Immigration Service reported that large groups of Zamfara-based bandits were traveling to Borno State for training from Boko Haram.
+The banditry led to fears of collaboration between bandits and Northeastern terrorists with those fears being confirmed in August 2021 when the Nigeria Immigration Service reported that large groups of Zamfara-based bandits were travelling to Borno State for training from Boko Haram.

 National issues

 Ruga policy

 The Buhari administration introduced the controversial Ruga policy (human settlement policy), aimed at resolving the conflict between nomadic Fulani herdsmen and sedentary farmers.
 The policy, which is currently suspended, would "create reserved communities where herders will live, grow and tend their cattle, produce milk and undertake other activities associated with the cattle business without having to move around in search of grazing land for their cows."